isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-advertising/c-psdk-ios-3.3-ad-insertion-about.md

 * #EXT-X-CUE
 * #EXT-X-CUE-OUT

-These markers require the metadata field's `DURATION` in seconds and the cue’s unique ID.
+These markers require the metadata field's `DURATION` in seconds and the cue's unique ID.
 For example:

 ```
 #EXT-X-CUE DURATION=27 ID=identiferForThisCue ...